 One of the things I strive to do during Advent is to deliberately connect the manger to the cross.
-Paul tells us in 1 Timothy 1:15 that “Christ Jesus came into the world to save sinners” and I believe it’s important that we remind ourselves that Jesus came on a predetermined mission—He was a baby born to die.
+Paul tells us in 1 Timothy 1:15 that “Christ Jesus came into the world to save sinners.”
+I believe it’s important that we remind ourselves that Jesus came on a predetermined mission.
+He was a baby born to die, and Jesus came in righteousness.

 And what would He do with the merit of His righteousness?
 He would spend it for the sake of anyone who would trust in Him.